aryagiat/stats-preview-card-component/README.md

 ### What I learned

-I learned about the use of ```html <divs></divs> ``` to divide parts of the website and how to organize them neatly, and also learned how to create different css styles depending on the device's screen size.
+I learned about the use of ```<divs></divs> ``` to divide parts of the website and how to organize them neatly, and also learned how to create different css styles depending on the device's screen size.

 A new CSS syntax I learned:
 ```css